jschnab/systems_design/instagram/README.md

 range operators, so we set `album_name` as the high-level clustering column and `publication_timestamp` as the low-level clustering column.

+Edit: We should add the image ID to the primary key, otherwise it is impossible to filter records by image ID, for example when we delete an image.

 The partition size is proportional to the number of images owned by users.
 On average, the partition size is 10^3 (1,000 images uploaded by a user), corresponding to a physical size of 10^5 bytes (100KB).
 The partition size is at